 dir Steve McQueen

-Mangrove was presented alongside McQueen’s Lovers Rock at this year’s festival and both films are part of the director’s Small Axe anthology series that remember critical and political events in London’s West Indian community between the 1960s and 1980s.
+Mangrove was presented alongside McQueen’s Lovers Rock at this year’s festival.
+Both films are part of the director’s Small Axe anthology series remembering critical and political events in London’s West Indian community between the 1960s and 1980s.
 Both films where shot by Shabier Kirchner’s finest cinematographic talent featuring scintillating dance sequences on the street (Mangrove) or indoors (Lovers Rock).
 Much shorter in length, Lovers Rock is a brilliant achievement of 1980s Black London sound systems that will make anyone fall for the rhythm of dab sounds (and a Red Stripe).

 dir Ben Sharrock

 Scottish writer-director Ben Sharrock’s second feature offers a stimulating take on the ‘limbo’ stage of refugee journeys.
 It follows promising Syrian musician Omar (Amir El-Masry) whose landing on a remote Scottish island has forced him to experience unfamiliar oddities away from his home and family.
 Inside this newly-found strangeness he bonds with three other men who are also seeking asylum.
 But the never-ending waiting, sitting at weird classes for English speaking lessons and their encounters with swaggering teenagers have potent reactions to all four.

 It is beautifully photographed by Nick Cooke including great takes of the glorious Scottish outdoors.
 Limbo is one of my top recommendations from this year’s festival.